 Mike Loomis says we can lower the number of Fort Wayne crimes by being not only “tough on crime,” but by being “smart on crime.”
 Solve more cases, and do it more quickly.

-Reports courtesy of Mike Joyner, Public Information Officer, City of Fort Wayne Police Department FORT WAYNE—At approximately 2:23 a.m., Sept.
-11, the City of Fort Wayne Police Department responded to the report of women being heard screaming in the 2600 block of Fairfield View Place.
+Reports courtesy of Mike Joyner, Public Information Officer, City of Fort Wayne Police Department Woman stabbed, man arrested FORT WAYNE—At approximately 4 a.m., Dec.
+28, officers with the Fort Wayne Police Department responded to the report of women being heard screaming in the 2600 block of Fairfield View Place.
 An officer responding to the scene […]

 On Nov.
 16, the Rev. Bill McGill, senior pastor of Imani Baptist Temple is scheduled to begin his second 40-day water-only fast as his personal act of intervention to end the rash of violence in our community.

 Having answers for anger we see in our three-year-olds is a start to helping to stop crimes “that happen” when they get older.
 Psychiatrists say anger—which leads to depression in children—is real.
 Recognizing the warning sign in our children early can help save lives.

 LET’S DO BETTER Despite this community’s efforts to eradicate or at the least diminish the killing of young black males, the senseless violence continues.
 And, making the violence more heartbreaking, young black males are killing and maiming each other.
 In addition, to some degree, parents, relatives, friends, mentors and community individuals, groups, and institutions have […]